 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-Unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
-If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
-According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 99.5% of the neighborhoods in America.
+This neighborhood has wide open spaces, few people, and lots of space to stretch out.
+If you like locations that fit that description, you may like this neighborhood.
+Based on NeighborhoodScout's exclusive analysis, with only 1 people per square mile living here, this neighborhood is less crowded than 99.5% of America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Also, would you like to be able to ride your bike to work?
 If you are attracted to the idea of getting a little exercise of the two-wheeled type while reducing your carbon footprint, bicycling to work might be the answer.
 But which neighborhood you live in can make this either impossible, or alternatively, a great and realistic option.
 NeighborhoodScout's analysis revealed that the neighborhood is a fantastic option for bicycle commuters, as 3.6% of commuters here do ride their bikes to and from work on a daily basis.
 This is a higher amount than we found in 96.8% of the neighborhoods in America.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 57.4% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 95.1% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the neighborhood has more Swiss and Welsh ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 3.3% of this neighborhood's residents have Swiss ancestry and 2.6% have Welsh ancestry.